the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## Summary

-Version control keeps tracks of different versions of a project and allows past versions to be accessed easily.
+Version control keeps track of different versions of a project and allows past versions to be accessed easily.
 It also allows different versions of a project to be merged with minimal input from the user.
 The widely used version control software git is well integrated with GitHub, an online platform which aids collaboration between researchers.

 ## How this is helpful